creativescala/creative-scala/src/pages/substitution/order.md

 We can use block expressions to investigate the order in which method parameters are evaluated, by putting `println` expression inside a block that evaluates to some other useful value.

-Using, say, `Image.rectangle` or `Color.hsl` and block expressions determine if Scala evaluates method parameters in a fixed order, and if so what that order is.
+For example, using `Image.rectangle` or `Color.hsl` and block expressions, we can determine if Scala evaluates method parameters in a fixed order, and if so what that order is.

-Note you can write a block compactly on one-line by separating expressions with semicolons (`;`).
+Note that you can write a block compactly, on one line, by separating expressions with semicolons (`;`).
 This is generally not good style but might be useful for these experiments.
 Here's an example.